 - 1/2 a red onion

-- about 1 cup 150 grams crumbled or cubed feta cheese
+- 1 cup crumbled or cubed feta cheese

-- about 100 grams 3.5 ounces rocket/arugula or mixed salad leaves
+- 3.5 ounces rocket/arugula or mixed salad leaves

-- 1 to 2 handfuls of chopped fresh parsley and/or dill
+- 1-2 handfuls of chopped fresh parsley and/or dill

 For the dressing

 - Cook the quinoa according to the packet instructions and set aside.

 - Thinly slice the fennel bulb and onion and put in a large bowl.

 - Add the blueberries, feta, salad leaves and fresh parsley and/or dill and toss well.
 Then toss through the quinoa.